LANsible/copy-image-manifest-action/README.md

-# manifest-copy-action
+# copy-image-manifest-action

-Copy a image manifest from one registry to the other or 'retag' an existing manifest.
+Copy a image manifest from one registry to the other or 'retag' an existing manifest by using [regclient/regclient](https://github.com/regclient/regclient/).

-Usefull to retag your sha hash builds to tags without the need to rebuild.
+Useful to retag your sha hash builds to tags without the need to rebuild.

 ## Option